noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 #### class diagram

-- model the type of objects & relationships among them
+- model the type of objects & relationships among them over time
 - the most granular level of diagram showing a static view of a system
 - most used by developers when designing a system